mjhea0/thinkful-mentor/csv-data-analysis/readme.md

     export_data(updated_file, updated_data)
 ```

-## Linear Regression with Numpy

-Boom!

 ## Charting Data with Matplotlib

-Now, let's quickly look at how to create a nice chart with Matplotlib.
+Finally, let's quickly look at how to create a nice chart with Matplotlib.
 Perhaps you would like to see a [histogram](http://en.wikipedia.org/wiki/Histogram) (graphical representation of the distribution of data) of the state murder rates.
 We can use the matplotlib.pyplot package's [`hist()`](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.hist) function for this.
 Make sure to install [Matplotlib](http://matplotlib.org/downloads.html) first.

 Before creating the histogram, let's use Numpy to create a [frequency distribution](http://en.wikipedia.org/wiki/Frequency_distribution) (a graph organized to show the frequency of occurrence):